SejioMitos/SejioMedia/README.md

 * Singleplayer only (no server support yet)
 * Expect bugs and rough edges
-* More features planned as development continues
+* More features planned over time

 ## Notes

-This is mainly an experimental / learning project, so updates might be a bit chaotic.
+This is mainly an experimental / learning project, so things might break or change without much warning.

 ## Contributing